rabie-snoussi/pixel-game/README.md

 ### <u>**Controls**</u>

-Add notes about how to use the system.
+Bellow is the list of keys used to play the game:

 | Keys                                                                                                                                                           | Actions                   |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- |